mbrmj875/SQLALL/README.md

 ## Chapter II
 ## General Rules

-- Use this page as the only reference.
-Do not listen to any rumors and speculations on how to prepare your solution.
+- - Use this page as your only reference.
+Do not listen to rumors and speculations about how to prepare your solution.
-- Please make sure you are using the latest version of PostgreSQL.
+- Make sure you are using the latest version of PostgreSQL.
-- That is completely OK if you are using IDE to write a source code (aka SQL script).
+- It is perfectly fine if you use the IDE to write source code (aka SQL script).
-- To be assessed your solution must be in your GIT repository.
+- To be evaluated, your solution must be in your GIT repository.
-- Your solutions will be evaluated by your piscine mates.
+- Your solutions will be evaluated by your peers.
-- You should not leave in your directory any other file than those explicitly specified by the exercise instructions.
-It is recommended that you modify your `.gitignore` to avoid accidents.
+- You should not leave any files in your directory other than those explicitly specified by the exercise instructions.
+It is recommended that you modify your `.gitignore' to avoid accidents.
-- Do you have a question?
-Ask your neighbor on the right.
-Otherwise, try with your neighbor on the left.
+- Got a question?
+Ask your neighbor to the right.
+Otherwise, try your neighbor on the left.
 - Your reference manual: mates / Internet / Google.
 - Read the examples carefully.
-They may require things that are not otherwise specified in the subject.
+You may need things not specified in the topic.
 - And may the SQL-Force be with you!
-- Absolutely everything can be presented in SQL!
-Let’s start and have fun!
+- Absolutely anything can be represented in SQL!
+Let's get started and have fun!

 ## Chapter III
 ## Rules of the day

-- Please make sure you have an own database and access for it on your PostgreSQL cluster.
+-  Please make sure you have your own database and access to it on your PostgreSQL cluster.
 - Please download a [script](materials/model.sql) with Database Model here and apply the script to your database (you can use command line with psql or just run it through any IDE, for example DataGrip from JetBrains or pgAdmin from PostgreSQL community).
 - All tasks contain a list of Allowed and Denied sections with listed database options, database types, SQL constructions etc. Please have a look at the section before you start.
-- Please take a look at the Logical View of our Database Model.
+- Please have a look at the Logical View of our Database Model.

 ![schema](misc/images/schema.png)